-The goals for online insurance verification via Web services include:
+The goals for online insurance verification via web services include:

-- Providing an accurate, flexible, and simple method for providing verification of evidence of auto liability insurance that will improve customer service. - Developing a standardized program that can be used by all states. - Improving data security since detailed policy information will not be transmitted between participants.
+- Providing an accurate, flexible and simple method for providing verification of evidence of auto liability insurance that will improve customer service. - Developing a standardized program that can be used by all jurisdictions. - Improving data security by eliminating the transfer of detailed policy information.